JamesBuhanan/Songify/README.md

 This allows us to fail painlessly and only load the chunks of the app that we want to navigate
 across.

+Circuit leverages Uni-directional Data Flow (UDF) and is highly testable.
 We test each half of the Circuit in isolation.
-The "Presenter" is tested in UnitTests and the " View"
-is tested in instrumented tests.
+The "Presenter" is tested in UnitTests and the "View" is tested in instrumented tests.
 (See `HomePresenterTest` and `HomeViewTest`)

 ## Gradle